espadrine/espadrine.github.com/blog/src/sometimes-rewriting-in-another-language-works.md

 That number is in that weird range of brute-force expectations:
 *it is not unreachable, but it is not trivial either*.
 Converting to nanoseconds, it is about half an hour;
-but we can just feel our gut feeling yelling that each operation will take a bit more than a nanosecond.
+but we can just feel our gut yelling that each operation will take a bit more than a nanosecond.

 ## Optimism is healthy, right?